Robert336/Roboross_Bot/README.md

  Names Supported:
  `david`

- '~random` randomly selects a message from the text channel and resends it out of context
+ `~random` randomly selects a message from the text channel and resends it out of context